Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Acknowledgements

 \section{Acknowledgements}

-Q.D. is partially supported by the start-up funding from the Yau Mathematical Sciences Center, Tsinghua University, the Australian National Computing Infrastructure (NCI) national facility under grant zv32, and the work of S.-Y. Ha is supported by National Research Foundation(NRF) grant funded by the Korea government(MIST) (RS-2025-00514472).
+Q.D. is partially supported by the Tsinghua University Dushi program, the start-up funding from the Yau Mathematical Sciences Center, Tsinghua University, and the Australian National Computing Infrastructure (NCI) national facility under grant zv32.
+The work of S.-Y. Ha is supported by National Research Foundation(NRF) grant funded by the Korea government(MSIT) (RS-2025-00514472).
+LGB is funded by the Australian Research Council (FT190100404, DP240100325).

 { \textbf{ {Appendix A: Local Homogeneity Assumption}}} In the derivation of macroscopic balance laws \eqref{eq:LI2H} from the kinetic description of sea ice, we adopted the local homogeneity assumption to further simplify the integrals on contact operator in \eqref{eq:T5j1} and \eqref{eq:T5j2}.
 This assumption formalizes the notion that, at sufficiently small scales around a given macroscopic position, the ice floe distribution exhibits negligible spatial gradients.
 Under this somewhat strong assumption, contact-operator related terms vanish in analogy with \cite{bardos1991fluid,golse2003mean,golse2005boltzmann} for gas particles, enabling the simplified hydrodynamic equations \eqref{eq:LI2H}.